bormiopoli/TwentyONE_basic_version/README.md

 HOW TO RUN:

-The code requires a Python interpreter (3.6) or similar.
-Once installed the python interpreter, the code can be executed through command line, by executing the file "Game.py":
+The code requires a Python interpreter (3.6) or lower.
+Once installed the python interpreter, the code can be executed by executing the file "Game.py" from the command line at the same location of where the file is located:

 python Game.py